mrmatho/da-slides/pages/data-distribution-shape.md

 1. Select the data you want to create a histogram for.
 2. Click on the "Insert" tab in the Excel ribbon.
 3. In the Charts group, click on the "Insert Statistic Chart" button.
+4. Select "Histogram" from the dropdown menu.
+5. Excel will create a histogram based on your selected data.

+## Your Task
+Create a histogram to analyse the shape of the year and number of pieces in the Lego set data.
+- What is the shape of each distribution?
+- What does that tell you about the data?

+---